Melvin-klein/benchopt/doc/benchmark_workflow/write_benchmark.rst

   of the iterate, here called ``x``.
 This method should take only one parameter, the output returned by the solver.
 All other parameters should be stored in the class with the ``set_data`` method.
-The ``compute`` function should return a float (understood as the objective value), a dictionary or a list of dictionnaries.
-If a dictionary is returned it should contain a key called ``value`` (the objective value) and all other keys should have ``float`` values allowing to track more than one value of interest (e.g. train and test errors).
+The ``compute`` function should return a float (understood as the objective value), a dictionary, or a list of dictionaries.
+In the final ``DataFrame`` stored by ``benchopt``, each row corresponds to the keys of the returned dictionary, augmented with metadata like the time or the solver and dataset names.
+Lists of dictionaries thus allow to create multiple rows in the ``DataFrame`` in a single evaluation.
+If a single value ``v`` is returned, it is considered as returning ``{"value": v}``.
+  Note that when using a stopping criterion different than ``SingleRunCriterion`` (or ``strategy = "run_once"``), the returned dictionary should contain a key called ``value`` allowing to track the convergence status of the run.
+The name of this value can be changed in the criterion with the ``key_to_monitor`` parameter. of interest (e.g. train and test errors).
 In a list of dictionnaries, each one must be formatted as described just before.
 - ``get_objective()``: returns a dictionary to be passed to the ``set_objective`` methods of solvers_.